cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.8.1v0.1
 Account self-recovery for Super Admins SHALL be disabled

-- _Rationale:_ This forces Super Admin users who have lost their login credentials to contact another Super Admin to recover their account.
-This makes it more difficult for a potential adversary from being able to attempt to gain access to a super admin account through the method of account recovery.
+- _Rationale:_ If enabled, an adversary could attempt to gain access to a super admin account through the account recovery method.
+By disabling this feature, super admins are forced to contact another super admin to recover their account, making it more difficult for a potential adversary to compromise their account.
 - _Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping